-The Murchison Falls is most famed for the narrow 7 metre gorge where the Victoria Nile is squeezed from 50 metres.
-Here it plunges off the edge of the Western Rift escarpment into a pool 43 metres below.
+Here the Victoria Nile plunges off the edge of the Western Rift escarpment into a pool 43 metres below.
 This dramatic sight can be viewed on a birding and game viewing cruise to the very foot of the waterfall.
 A classic highlight on any Uganda safari!

 Murchison Falls National Park is well-known for its birding safaris.
-And there are about 450 bird species spotted here.
 Fish eagle, goliath heron, Egyptian geese, pelican, bee-eaters, kingfishers, hornbill and cormorant are all commonly sighted.
 A downstream boat trip is a highlight for the avid birdwatcher.
-And the much sought-after shoebill stork can often be seen here.

-One of the most relaxing wildlife-viewing options is the above-mentioned cruise below the Falls.
+One of the best activities is the above-mentioned cruise below the Falls.
 Here the surging mass of water turns into a placid body of water which flows gently toward Lake Albert.
 The banks of the river are lined with papyrus .
 And it’s a birding hotspot with ample chance to see African fish eagles, Great Eerets, Goliath herons and the rare Shoebill stork.

 This reserve is a continuation of the Kaniyo Pabidi Forest.
 It is part of the Murchison Falls Conservation Area.
 And includes a huge Mahogany and Ironwood forest area.
 This is home to over 600 chimpanzees and eight other primate species.
 Many can be seen from some of the 115 km of trails through this pristine forest

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started